CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup.md

 ## Teardown Jupyter Notebook

-If you have previously deployed the Jupyter Notebook by following [Deploying a Jupyter Notebook for AlphaFold](#optional-deploying-a-jupyter-notebook-for-alphafold) and would like to tear down the notebook deployment, use the command below.
+If you would like to tear down the notebook deployment, use the command below.

 ```bash
 ./gcluster destroy af3-slurm-ipynb --auto-approve